Mujaini-M/Analog_EC_sensor/README.md

 # Analog EC sensor

-This repo written to get the analog EC and Digital Temperature values.
+This repo has been written to get the analog EC and Digital Temperature values.

 Both vlaues will be published to Ubidots dashboard, Google sheets and Air table.